ChemAI-Lab/ofdft_nflows/README.md

                             --lr <initial learning rate>
                             --sched < learning rate schedule>
 ```
-The default kinetic energy functional is the sum of the Thomas-Fermi and Weisacker, however, ``` --kin <name> ``` could be used to select others.
+The default kinetic energy functional is the sum of the Thomas-Fermi and Weizsäcker, however, ``` --kin <name> ``` could be used to select others.

 ## Dependencies